timbenniks/bpg-frame-player/README.md

 # BPG Frame player
-A frame sequence player with a bpm file as source file.
-It uses a web worker to parse an animated BPG file.
+A frame sequence player with a BPG encoded file (H.265 / HEVC) as its source.
+It uses a web worker to decode an animated BPG file.

 Highly experimental.
 Currently crashing my iPhone 6.
-I expect this is happening due to either too many frames, high image resolution or hight image render quality.

 ## Prerequisites
 * ffmpeg `brew install ffmpeg` see: https://www.ffmpeg.org/